The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Examples

-$C_{\text{FB}}^{\text{Noisy-POST}}(\alpha,\eta)$ is evaluated for $\eta \in [0,1]$ using the concave optimization problem in Theorem \ref{theorem:convexity}.
+In Fig. \ref{fig:capPOST}, $C_{\text{FB}}^{\text{N-POST}}(\alpha,\eta)$ is evaluated for $\eta \in [0,1]$ using the convex optimization problem in Theorem \ref{theorem:convexity}.
 It can be seen that it is a convex function of $\eta$.
-In particular, for $\eta=0$, the POST($0.5$) channel is obtained, and for $\eta=1$ the simple $Z$-channel with parameter $0.5$ is obtained; in both cases, the feedback capacity is known to be $-\log_2(0.8)\approx 0.3219$.
-For any other $\eta \neq 0,1$, it can be seen that the feedback capacity is less than that; this reflects the rate-loss incurred in the case where the state is not known at both the encoder and the decoder.
-In particular, for $\eta=0$, the feedback capacity is achieved with $a=b=0.4$, and for $\eta=1$ with $a=0.4, b=0.6$.
-For other $\eta \ne 0,1$, deriving an analytic solution by derivatives etc. from \eqref{eq:noistPOSTcaphalf} is not simple.
-However, in Fig. \ref{fig:capPOST2},
+In particular, for $\eta=0$, the POST($0.5$) channel is obtained, and for $\eta=1$ the $Z$-channel with parameter $0.5$ is obtained; in both cases, the feedback capacity is $-\log_2(0.8)\approx 0.3219$.
+In the case where $\eta\in(0,1)$, it can be seen that the feedback capacity is less than the capacity of the $Z$-channel.
+This reflects the rate-loss due to the fact that state is known at the encoder, but not at the decoder.

-we evaluated the objective function of \eqref{eq:noistPOSTcaphalf} for all valid values of the variables $a$ and $b$ and an arbitrary choice of the state evolution parameter, $\eta=0.5$; as can be seen, the objective function seems to be a concave function of the variables.
-Moreover, we obtained similar results to Fig. \ref{fig:capPOST2} for any other parameter $\eta\in [0,1]$ that we examined.
-Hence, for the special problem of the noisy-POST$(0.5,\eta)$ channel, the feedback capacity $C_{\text{FB}}$ in Theorem \ref{theorem:cap} seems to be not only concave in the joint distribution $P(y',x)$, as Theorem \ref{theorem:convexity} suggests, but also concave in the input conditional distribution $P(x|y')$.